Cristian Ebea

-Cristian San Francisco Ngua Ebea Metehe (born 2 February 2001), known as Cristian Ebea and sometimes as Cris Ebea, is an Equatorial Guinean footballer who plays as a right back for Spanish Tercera Federación club Sporting B and the Equatorial Guinea national team.
+Cristian San Francisco Ngua Ebea Metehe (born 2 February 2001), known as Cristian Ebea and sometimes as Cris Ebea, is a footballer who plays as a right back.
+Born in Spain, he plays for the Equatorial Guinea national team.

 Early life

 Ebea was born in Madrid, Spain to Equatoguinean Fang parents, but moved to Equatorial Guinea shortly after.
 He attended the E'Waiso Ipola enfants college in Malabo.
 He went to Valencia at 6 and back to Madrid at 8.
 After that, his older brother enrolled him in CP Parla Escuela.

 Club career

 Ebea is a CP Parla Escuela, CD Móstoles URJC, CF Trival Valderas, Academia InterSoccer Madrid and Getafe CF product.
 He has played for UP Langreo and EI San Martín in Spain.

 International career

 Ebea made his senior debut for Equatorial Guinea on 29 March 2022, as a 74-minute substitute in a 0–0 friendly draw against Angola.